Politics andand poisepoise collidecollide atat Dior AW22 HauteHaute CoutureCouture

-Dior’s Autumn/Winter 2022 collection was held on July 4th to honour various injustices.
+Dior’s Autumn/Winter 2022 collection was held on the 4th of July to honour various injustices.
 The overturning of Roe v.
-Wade on June 24th 2022, had a moment in the Dior AW22 haute couture show.
-Maria Grazia Chiuri wore her ‘We should all be feminists’ t-shirt to the show sharing her concerns about the ruling and her hope for the future.
+Wade on the 24th of June 2022 was referenced in the Dior AW22 haute couture show.
+Maria Grazia Chiuri wore her ‘We should all be feminists’ t-shirt to the show, sharing her concerns about the ruling and her hope for the future.
 I personally thought this was fantastic.
 However, Roe v.
-Wade was not the only social issue at the heart of Dior’s AW22 show; the war in Ukraine was at both the heart of the show and the collection itself.
-The models donned beautiful mixes of prairie and regal Victorian-inspired looks whilst walking against a backdrop by Ukrainian artist Olesia Trofymenko.
+Wade was not the only social issue at the heart of Dior’s AW22 show.

 Dior AW22 Haute Couture Opening Looks